Prohibited Items in Dumpsters

 Items that carry extra fees

 Please note that these fees vary on a state and municipal level.
-Vendors will disclaim exact fees and whether these materials are accepted at the time of checkout.
+Vendors will let you know whether these materials are accepted at the time of checkout.
+If they do accept these materials, they will provide exact fees.

-- Mattresses & Box Springs - The EPA requires mattresses and box springs to be specially recycled.
-A ~$40 fee will be assessed for each that are placed in the dumpster.
+- Mattresses and Box Springs - The EPA requires mattresses and box springs to be specially recycled.
+A fee of about $40 will be assessed for each mattress or box spring placed in a dumpster.

-- Televisions - Not all vendors will allow these ...if one of our vendors does not accept them, it will be stated on the cart page.
-A ~$55 fee will be assessed for each.
+- Televisions - Not all vendors will allow these.
+If one of our vendors does not accept them, it will be stated on the cart page.
+A fee of about $55 will be assessed for each.

 - Appliances - Some vendors will accept these without an extra fee.
 Check the terms and conditions at checkout for exact pricing.